fivetran/dbt_quickbooks/models/docs.md

 {% enddocs %}

 {% docs calendar_date %}
 Timestamp of the first calendar date of the month.
+This is slated to be deprecated, and the fields `period_first_day` and `period_last_day` are both offered as replacements, depending on how your company performs their financial reporting.
 {% enddocs calendar_date %}

 {% docs is_sub_account %}